kelp-chip/tabletop-tracker/README.md

 ---

-A fully responsive, single-page web application that lets users browse and search for different board games.
+A fully responsive, single-page web application that lets users browse and search for board games.